Smiling older man with gray hair and beard wearing a navy sweater standing on a coastal path with cliffs and ocean in the background.

 About Monofocal Lenses

-Monofocal lenses are one of the most commonly used intraocular lenses during cataract surgery and laser cataract surgery.
-These lens implants are designed to restore clear vision at a single distance, helping patients replace the eye’s natural lens once it becomes cloudy or less effective.
+Monofocal lenses are one of the most commonly used intraocular lenses (IOLs) during cataract surgery and laser cataract surgery in San Antonio.
+These lens implants are designed to restore clear vision at a single distance by replacing the eye’s natural lens once it becomes cloudy and causes blurry vision.

-During the implant procedure, the cloudy lens is removed and replaced with an artificial lens that is carefully selected based on your vision goals.
-Most patients choose to optimize distance vision, allowing them to see clearly for driving, watching TV, and daily activities, while still using reading glasses for near tasks.
+During the implant procedure, the cloudy natural lens is removed and replaced with an artificial lens selected based on your vision goals.
+Most patients choose to optimize distance vision, making activities like driving and watching TV clearer, while continuing to use glasses for near and intermediate tasks after surgery.

 When to Consider Monofocal Lens Surgery in San Antonio, TX

-Monofocal lenses are often recommended for patients experiencing blurry vision caused by cataracts or other vision problems affecting the eye’s natural lens.
-If you have noticed increased glare, poor night vision, or difficulty focusing at a distance, this option may be worth exploring.
+Monofocal IOLs are a strong option for patients experiencing blurry vision from cataracts or changes to the eye's natural lens.
+If you have noticed glare, poor night vision, or difficulty seeing clearly at a distance, this approach to cataract surgery may be worth considering.

-During your first consultation at Trinidad Vision, we will perform a full eye exam and comprehensive assessment to determine if monofocal IOL implants align with your vision correction needs.
+During your first consultation at Trinidad Vision in San Antonio, we will perform a full eye exam and comprehensive assessment to determine if an implantable intraocular lens is the right fit for your vision goals.

 Woman at elevators in front of San Antonio Eye Specialists sign.